mtuomiko/citybikeapp/citybikeapp-backend/README.md

 ## Environment variables

 This table describes relevant variables when running the application in production mode.
-Spring allows property configuration by binding from environment variables, but these are explicitly configured.
+Spring allows property configuration by binding automatically from environment variables, but these are also explicitly configured.

 #### Common